Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you have gained through volunteering or through internships
+- Include any relevant experience you have gained through volunteering or internships

-- You should highlight any achievements or responsibilities you took on during these roles.
+- Be sure to highlight any accomplishments or responsibilities you held in these roles

 References: